drug-design/course/docs/chapters/molecular-properties.md

 ### Many Properties of a Molecule

-A molecule has many properties that are directly related to its geometry.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/many-properties-molecule-4bb014c2'><i class='fa fa-play' aria-hidden='true'></i></button>A molecule has many properties that are directly related to its geometry.
 They can be obtained either experimentally or through theoretical calculations.

 ![](https://media.drugdesign.org/course/molecular-properties/5_1_0_1.png){: loading=lazy }